 Paso 4: Analyze Part Complexity

-3. La perspectiva de la tecnología de Yigu
+3. La perspectiva de la tecnología Yigu

-4. Preguntas frecuentes (Preguntas frecuentes)
+4. Preguntas frecuentes (Frequently Asked Questions)

-- q: Can I use 3D printing materials for plastic prototype molds that need to produce 100 regiones?
+- Q: Can I use 3D printing materials for plastic prototype molds that need to produce 100 regiones?

-- q: Is steel always better than aluminum alloy for plastic prototype molds?
+- Q: Is steel always better than aluminum alloy for plastic prototype molds?

-- q: Why is beryllium copper alloy used for thin-walled plastic parts?
+- Q: Why is beryllium copper alloy used for thin-walled plastic parts?